ad fraud

 8. Ad Injection

-Ad injection involves unauthorized ads being inserted into websites or apps, often through browser extensions or malware.
+Ad injection is an evolving threat in the landscape of advertisement frauds, where unauthorized ads are inserted onto pages via malware or browser extensions.
 These ads replace legitimate ones, diverting revenue from advertisers and publishers.

 9. Conversion Fraud

 Conversion fraud inflates reported conversions through fake form submissions, purchases, or sign-ups.
-Bots or low-quality traffic sources often drive this, making campaigns look effective while delivering no real value.
+Frequently, bots or low-quality traffic sources drive this, making campaigns look effective while delivering no real value.

-How to Avoid It: Implement strict validation for conversions, like CAPTCHA or email verification.
-Use analytics to track user behavior post-conversion—real users engage differently than bots.
-Platforms like Google Analytics can help spot discrepancies in conversion funnels.
+Best practice: To prevent this, implement strict validation for conversions, like CAPTCHA or email verification.
+Additionally, use analytics to track user behavior post-conversion—real users engage differently than bots.
+For example, platforms like Google Analytics can help spot discrepancies in conversion funnels.

 10. Geo-Masking